proycon/colibrita/README.md

 These L1 fragments are subsequently translated, along with the L2 context, into L2 fragments.

 Colibrita was developed to test whether L2 context information aids in translation of L1 fragments.
-The results are accepted for publication in ACL 2014, in the paper:

-    Maarten van Gompel, Antal van den Bosch.
-Translation Assistance by Translation of L1 Fragments in an L2 Context.
+The results are accepted for publication in ACL 2014, in the paper: *Maarten van Gompel, Antal van den Bosch*. **Translation Assistance by Translation of L1 Fragments in an L2 Context**.
 Proceedings of ACL 2014 Conference (to appear still)

 Installation